Projeto-Pindorama/lemount/README.markdown

 ## Acknowledgements

-Thanks CallTheSamu, ArthurBacci, Sevla and mach-o man for suggesting names and helping me polishing the idea.
+Thanks CallTheSamu, ArthurBacci, Sevla and Baux for suggesting names and helping me polishing the idea.

 ## License